Yu Bin (painter): Biography

 Born in Jishui, Jiangxi province, Yu Bin graduated from the Chinese Language and Literature Department of Northwest University, China.
-Now he lives in Guangzhou, works on press and publication as a journalist.
+Now he lives in Guangzhou and works in the press and publication as a journalist.
 He began his writing and painting career in 1986.
-In 2013, Yu Bin was invited as the Signed Writer of the writers’ association of Guangdong Province.
+In 2013, Yu Bin was invited to serve as a Signed Writer by the Guangdong Writers' Association.
 He is now the director of Guangdong Sinology Research Association, the review expert of overseas film and television dramas of Guangdong press, publication, radio, film and television bureau, a member of Chinese Writers Association, Guangdong Dramatists Association, Chinese Film Literature Association, Aesthetic education expert database of Guangdong Provincial Department of Education, and Chinese Biographical Literature Association.
-He is also a signed writer of Guangdong (China) Writers Association.
+He is also a signed writer with the Guangdong Writers Association (China).

 Works

-Yu Bin's works published in art and literature journals like China Art Weekly, Art Observation, Pathlight (People’s Literature), Chinese Writer, Huacheng and Fiction World.
+Yu Bin's works published in art and literature journals like China Art Weekly, Art Observation, Pathlight (People's Literature), Chinese Writer, Huacheng and Fiction World.
 Major works are Women in War, Miserable World—Tears of Blood, Footprints of Years, Ms. Bodyguard of Sun Yat-sen, Dance with the Devil, The Legend of the Sixth Patriarch of Zen Sect, Looking for Father, etc.

 In November 2011, he published the Legend of the Sixth Patriarch of Zen Sect (coauthored).
 In December 2011, he published two novels, Women in War and Miserable World—Tears of Blood.
-In 2013, Yu Bin was invited as the Signed Writer of the writers’ association of Guangdong Province.
+In 2013, Yu Bin was invited as the Signed Writer of the writers' association of Guangdong Province.
 In 2016, he published Ms. Bodyguard of Sun Yat-sen (novel).
 In 2017, he published New Media Writing and Ironclad Proof(a collection of his screenplays).

-He is prolific a film director.
-His main works include Ms. Bodyguard of Sun Yat-sen, Karma of Green Plum, The Legend of Liu Heizai, and A Bold Team Named Dongzhong, etc.
+As a film director, his main works include Ms. Bodyguard of Sun Yat-sen, Karma of Green Plum, The Legend of Liu Heizai, and A Bold Team Named Dongzhong, etc.